Reasonable Doubt Murder Mystery Series – Death Row Inmate George Trepal

 During the investigation, Florida health officials took a number of swabs of areas in Pye Carr’s home, one of which revealed 16 micrograms per liter of thallium from under a sink in an apartment on Pye’s property (Id. at 2839-40)

-At trial, this issue was significantly downplayed by the State, which argued that the thallium may have been a remnant of a pesticide that had been on the surface of the shelf.
+At trial, this issue was significantly downplayed by the state, which argued that the thallium may have been a remnant of a pesticide that had been on the surface of the shelf.

 * This argument ignored the fact that thallium had been banned by the EPA for uses as a rodenticide in 1974, and that Pye had not renovated the garage into an apartment and installed the sink and the shelf beneath the sink until 1988, shortly before the poisonings.